 The PSN Programme is overseen by an Executive Governance Board which comprises five independent members (including Rob Fyfe as Chair) and the Chief Executives of the four emergency service agencies and the National Emergency Management Agency.
-As Minister of Police, you are the Lead Minister for oversight of the Programme, and the Chair reports to you.
+As Minister of Police, you are the Lead Minister in a group of Oversight Ministers1 for the Programme, and the Chair reports to you.

 In February 2020, Cabinet endorsed the NGCC Detailed Business Case, and the programme received funding in Budget 2020 to begin procurement.
-Negotiations with vendors have concluded, and the Cabinet Government Administration and Expenditure Committee (GOV) approved the final Public Safety Network Implementation Business Case on 4 August 2022 with total investment funding of \$1,411m.
+Negotiations with vendors have concluded, and the Cabinet Government Administration and Expenditure Committee approved the final Public Safety Network Implementation Business Case on 4 August 2022 with total investment funding of \$1,411 million.
 Ten-year contracts with vendors (Tait Kordia Joint Venture and Hourua) to build and operate the network have now been executed and the network design and build is now underway.
 As the Programme progresses there will be opportunities for you to engage with the Programme as the new network is piloted and deployed.

 You will receive a more detailed briefing on this Programme, including regular quarterly reporting, in the next few weeks to provide you with more information.
-The Chair (Rob Fyfe) and the programme Senior Responsible Owner (NGCC Director - Steve Ferguson) will seek a meeting with you and the Oversight Ministers in the coming weeks to connect and update you on Programme progress.